masanorihirano/plhamJ-sample/RunWithAnt.md

 ```

 ## Note
-If you want to add your source code originally, please edit `build.xml`
+If you want to add your source code originally, please edit `build.xml`.
+`build.xml` is only necessary for ant.